 Introducing Absolute Quantities¶

 An absolute quantity represents an absolute amount of a physical property — measured from a true, physically meaningful zero.
 Examples include mass in kilograms, temperature in Kelvin, or length in meters (as a size, not a position).
-Such quantities live on a ratio scale and have a well-defined origin; negative values are typically meaningless.
+Such quantities live on a ratio scale and are anchored at a physically meaningful zero; negative values are typically meaningless.

 Absolute quantities stand in contrast to: